-Music Under the Stars in nearby Addison, Texas, is an annual spring concert series that features performances from musicians across the state.
+Addison after Dark in nearby Addison, Texas, is monthly spring concert series that features performances from musicians across the state.
 Relax on a blanket or lawn chair, purchase dinner from one of the local food trucks or bring your own picnic, then sit back and listen to a variety of music genres.

 With its expansive list of bars, restaurants, and events, every concert at Toyota Music Factory and The Pavilion at Toyota Music Factory feels like a festival.
 With events all year-round in three incredible venues, you can’t go wrong spending some time exploring all that Toyota Music Factory has to offer.
 Check out the calendar listings for all that’s happening in this exciting multi-venue entertainment complex.